-Throughout the lead qualification process, sales development representatives have the chance to learn if the prospect meets the company’s ideal customer profile.
+Throughout the lead qualification process, inbound sales development representatives have the chance to learn if the prospect meets the company’s ideal customer profile.
 Each business has its own perception of what an ideal customer looks like.
 Many companies determine their qualifiers by the size of the building, the number of employees, amount of revenue generated, industry served, and more.
-Without qualifying inbound leads, you risk setting up B2B appointments with prospective businesses that have little to no value to your business.
+Without qualifying marketing leads, you risk setting up B2B appointments with prospective businesses that have little to no value to your business.

-For example, when sales development representatives qualify leads for an HVAC company, they ask prospects what the square footage is of air-conditioned space in the building.
+For example, when inbound sales development representatives qualify leads for an HVAC company, they ask prospects what the square footage is of air-conditioned space in the building.
 Many HVAC businesses require buildings to have at least 10,000 square feet of air-conditioned space.
 This is a more significant business opportunity for them than a facility that only has 2,000 square feet of air-conditioned space.
 Qualifying these leads ensures that the HVAC company profits from the potential project or partnership.

-Lead scoring allows sales development representatives to determine the priority of the lead in the sales pipeline—the higher the lead score, the closer the prospect is to the end of their sales funnel.
+Lead scoring allows inbound sales development representatives to determine the priority of the lead in the sales pipeline—the higher the lead score, the closer the prospect is to the end of their sales funnel.
 Determining a lead score depends on the prospect’s timeline and budget.
-By deciding lead scores, sales development representatives know how frequently to follow up with each lead.
+By deciding lead scores, inbound sales development representatives know how frequently to follow up with each lead.

-During the cleansing phase of the appointment setting process, sales development representatives confirm the KDM and their contact information.
+During the cleansing phase of the appointment setting process, inbound sales development representatives confirm the KDM and their contact information.
 They also gather critical business data so they know if the lead is worth chasing.

 In this stage of the sales process, the goal is to introduce the company to the prospect.
-From this, sales development representatives aim to achieve brand and top-of-mind awareness.
-This enables the SDR and prospect to build a relationship over time.
+From this, inbound sales development representatives aim to achieve brand and top-of-mind awareness.
+This enables the inbound SDR and prospect to build a relationship over time.

 Occasionally, prospects are ready to set up an appointment to speak with an AE during this stage.
 However, this doesn’t happen very often.
 If the opportunity exists, great!
 But if not, we move on to the next step: the lead nurturing phase.

-When sales development representatives nurture leads, they send relevant information to the prospect via email marketing campaigns.
-SDRs also nurture leads by reaching out routinely throughout the year or when the prospect asks them to reach out again.
-Prospects typically ask sales development representatives to circle back around when contracts are up or when they look to reevaluate their budget.
-By nurturing leads, sales reps and prospects have the opportunity to build a relationship and gain their trust.
+When inbound sales development representatives nurture leads, they send relevant information to the prospect via email marketing campaigns.
+Inbound SDRs also nurture leads by reaching out routinely throughout the year or when the prospect asks them to reach out again.
+Prospects typically ask inbound sales development representatives to circle back around when contracts are up or when they look to reevaluate their budget.
+By nurturing leads, inbound sales reps and prospects have the opportunity to build a relationship and gain their trust.

-After weeks or months of nurturing a lead and gaining their trust, it’s time for sales development representatives to schedule an appointment with an AE.
+After weeks or months of nurturing a lead and gaining their trust, it’s time for inbound sales development representatives to schedule an appointment with an AE.
 From here, the AE meets with the prospect to pitch products, services, and pricing, and close business deals.

-When sales development representatives and account executives work together to set up and attend appointments, the sales team can operate efficiently.
+When inbound sales development representatives and account executives work together to set up and attend appointments, the sales team can operate efficiently.

 A sales enablement team is necessary to boost company revenue—but where do you start?
 Here are some steps to help you start building your sales enablement team: